jakekara/jakekara/README.md

 # Hi!

 - 👋 I'm Jake.
-I'm a software engineer.
-I work at The Washington Post in Newsroom Engineering!
+I'm a senior software engineer at The Washington Post in Newsroom Engineering!
 I used to work in the Yale Digital Humanities Lab and the Fortunoff Video Archive for Holocaust testimonies.
 - 🧑‍💻 I write all sorts of code, including front-end web apps, backend, and data processing with a dash of machine learning and a pinch of distributed computing on occasion.
 - 👨‍🎓 I finished my master's degree in software engineering in May 2021 🎉!
 For my thesis research, I worked on a system to enhance Jupyter Notebooks with annotations called "margin notes."
 My implementation of margin notes is called Margo, and it's maintained here: [https://github.com/margo-notebooks/](https://github.com/margo-notebooks/)